-This is a quick introduction to the different types of jobs and file formats you will encounter through Gengo.
+This is a quick introduction to the different types of translation jobs (called "Collections") and file formats you will encounter through Gengo.

-- Text job: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it
+The source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it.

-- File job: source text is contained in a file (for example, a Microsoft Word doc), which is uploaded by the customer when placing an order.
-The translator is required to download the file, translate offline and upload their translation in the same or similar file format.
+The source text is contained in a file (for example, a Microsoft Word doc), which is uploaded by the customer when placing an order.
+You are required to download the file, translate it offline and upload your translation in the same or similar file format.

-These will show in your Work Dashboard with this (Aa) icon, and can be Standard or Pro jobs.
+File Collections will be shown on your Dashboard with the following icons, and can be Standard or Pro level.

-After opening the job details page, you can click on the button as shown below to download the file and start the job.
+After clicking over one to see the details page, you can click on the red button as shown below to download the file and start the job.